the-commons-project/smart-health-card-verifier/README.md

 ### Environment File setup
-copy .env.sample and change it to .env.development for API_KEY for production, please contact us.
+copy .env.sample and change it to .env.development for API_KEY, API_URL,  for production, please contact maintainer.

 ### Platform base setup